eZmaxinc/eZmax-SDK-objc/docs/ObjectEzsigndocumentApi.md

 NSNumber* pkiEzsigndocumentID = @56; //
 NSString* eDocumentType = @"eDocumentType_example"; // The type of document to retrieve.
 1. **Initial** Is the initial document before any signature were applied.
-2. **Signed** Is the final document once all signatures were applied.
-3. **Proofdocument** Is the evidence report.
-4. **Proof** Is the complete evidence archive including all of the above and more.
+2. **SignatureReady** Is the version containing the annotations/form to show the signer.
+3. **Signed** Is the final document once all signatures were applied.
+4. **Proofdocument** Is the evidence report.
+5. **Proof** Is the complete evidence archive including all of the above and more.

 ObjectEzsigndocumentApi*apiInstance = [[ObjectEzsigndocumentApi alloc] init];